Frequently Asked Questions

 Why go public?
 Shouldn't we just take up our complaints with the people involved?

-Our hope is that the stories shared here on the Community Story Blog will serve as a public body of evidence, illuminating the range of issues faced by patients today while holding individuals and abusive systems accountable and sparking conversations where they need to happen.
+The hope is that the stories shared here on the Community Story Blog will serve as a public body of evidence, illuminating the range of issues faced by patients today while holding individuals and abusive systems accountable and sparking conversations where they need to happen.

 We're going public with these stories because there is so little transparency and accountability in professional complaints channels.
 For the few who are able to speak up, the process of doing so can sometimes feel disempowering, disappointing, or re-traumatizing and does not always provide a sense of justice and closure or bring about meaningful change.

-This doesn't mean that speaking up is futile - it just means it will take many more of us speaking out together, loudly and publicly, to forcibly bring about change in the culture of reproductive healthcare in Ontario.
+This doesn't mean that speaking up is futile - it just means it will take many more of us speaking out together, loudly and publicly, to bring about change in the culture of reproductive healthcare in Ontario.

 I'm thinking about filing a complaint, but I'm not sure where to start.